KangchengLiu/KangchengLiu.github.io/_pages/about.md

   - /about.html
 ---

-Research Fellow and Senior Engineer. <br>
+Research Fellow and Robotics Engineer. <br>
-Computer Vision and Robotics, Nanyang Technological University. <br>
+3D Vision and Robotics, Nanyang Technological University. <br>
 Doctor of Philosophy, The Chinese University of Hong Kong. <br>

 <!-- The Chinese University of Hong Kong, Hong Kong SAR, China -->